beeware/briefcase/docs/en/how-to/contribute/code.md

 ### Contribute improvements to documentation

-We've got a [separate contribution guide](./docs) for documentation contributions.
+We've got a [separate contribution guide][contribute-docs] for documentation contributions.
 This covers how to set up your development environment to build Briefcase's documentation, and separate ideas for what to work on.